 Due to its safety and long history of application, Calendula is among the most popular herbal treatments for dogs.
 It is an indispensable component in any first aid toolkit and is commonly seen in most herbal treatment regimens.
 Used internally or topically, there’s little doubting the popularity and efficacy of Calendula for dogs.

-Whether used from a spray bottle containing a tincture or as a skin oil, Calendula seems to be one of the safest and most effective of all herbal treatments.
+Whether used from a spray bottle containing a tincture or as skin oil, Calendula seems to be one of the safest and most effective of all herbal treatments.